HackyExtensionsForZoomMeetings/BreakoutRoomsBotForZoomMeetings/README.md

     * Alternatively, clone or download a copy of this repository and look for instructions online for loading "unpacked extensions" into Chrome or any other Chromium browser.
 Load the `extension` folder.
 2. Go to the Zoom Meeting as the Host in a "Join from Browser" Zoom Meetings Web Client.
     * Button to launch extension only works on `*.zoom.us` domains.
 3. Ensure the Breakout Rooms are already open and have started.
+The red Close All Rooms button should be present in the Breakout Rooms window.
 4. Click the extension button in the menu bar to open the popup
     ![](launch.png)
 5. Click the button to "Attach and Launch Breakout Room Bot"

 After:

-* Do not close the Breakout Rooms and Chat Window while the bot is in operation.
+* Do not close the Chat Window while the bot is in operation.
 * Unless you like cacophony, do not join audio in this client.
 You can leave audio by clicking the "^" next to the microphone icon and selecting "Leave `<Something>` Audio".
 * Use another Zoom client on the system to actually participate in the meeting.
 You can safely make this other client a Co-Host if it isn't already from the attached bot-controlled web client UI.